ibm-cloud-docs/vpc/bare_metal_server_storage_s390x.md

 # Storage overview for s390x bare metal servers
 {: #s390x-bare-metal-servers-storage}

-s390x Bare Metal Servers for VPC is available for customers with special approval to preview this service in the Washington DC (us-east), London (eu-gb), Tokyo (jp-tok), Toronto (ca-tor), and São Paulo (br-sao) regions.
+s390x Bare Metal Servers for VPC is available in the São Paulo (br-sao) region, and is available for customers with special approval to preview this service in the Washington DC (us-east), London (eu-gb), Tokyo (jp-tok), and Toronto (ca-tor) regions.
 {: preview}

 Storage for both boot and data volumes for s390x bare metal servers are provided through Fibre Channel Protocol (FCP) that is connected to IBM FlashSystems 9200.